2021 WTA Finals: Singles

 Barbora Krejčíková lost in the second round of her first four tournaments of 2021.
 In Dubai, she reached the final without dropping a set and lost to Muguruza.
 After a first round loss to Paula Badosa in Madrid, Krejcikova held match points against Iga Świątek in Rome.
 She did not lose a match for the next eight weeks, winning her first WTA title in Strasbourg and her first singles Grand Slam at the French Open.
-At the French Open, Krejčíková saved match points against Maria Sakkari in the semifinals and defeated Anastasia Pavlyuchenkova in three sets in the final.
+At the French Open, Krejčíková saved match points against Maria Sakkari in the semifinals, and defeated Anastasia Pavlyuchenkova in three sets in the final.
 Barty snapped her winning streak in the fourth round of Wimbledon, but the Czech captured her third title of the year in Prague.
 After a third round loss at the Olympics, Krejčíková notched two victories over Muguruza en route to quarterfinals at Cincinnati and the US Open.
-Krejčíková is expected to represent the Czech Republic at the Billie Jean King Cup in Prague before making her singles debut at the WTA Finals.
+Krejčíková was expected to represent the Czech Republic at the Billie Jean King Cup in Prague before making her singles debut at the WTA Finals.

 Karolína Plíšková reached the final of the Wimbledon Championships.

 Karolína Plíšková was announced as the fourth qualifier on October 4.

-Karolína Plíšková had a nightmare start to the year, losing to Karolína Muchová in the third round of the Australian after blowing a 5–0 lead in the second set.
+She had a nightmare start to the year, losing to Karolína Muchová in the third round of the Australian after blowing a 5–0 lead in the second set.
 Jessica Pegula eliminated her in the early rounds of Doha, Dubai, and Miami.
-She served for the match against Barty in Stuttgart but lost in three sets.
+She served for the match against Barty in Stuttgart, but lost in three sets.
 Plíšková made the final of Rome but lost to Iga Świątek, 6–0 6–0.
 She lost to Sloane Stephens in the second round of the French Open and failed to defend her title in Eastbourne.
 Entering Wimbledon outside the top 10 for the first time since 2016, Plíšková made the final with a comeback win over Sabalenka in the semifinals.
 In the championship match, Plíšková lost to Ashleigh Barty in three sets.
 After losing to Camila Giorgi in the second round of the Olympics, Plíšková made the final of Montréal (losing again to Giorgi), the semifinals of Cincinnati, and the quarterfinals of the US Open (falling to Maria Sakkari).
 She lost in the third round of Indian Wells to Beatriz Haddad Maia.
-Plíšková is making her fifth consecutive singles appearance at the WTA Finals.
+Plíšková was making her fifth consecutive singles appearance at the WTA Finals.

 Maria Sakkari qualified for the first time at the WTA Finals.